Great Heck: Great Heck rail crash

 The Great Heck rail crash, also known as the Selby rail crash, was a high speed train accident that occurred on the morning of 28 February 2001.
-Ten people were killed, including the drivers of both trains, while a further 82 suffered serious injuries.
+Ten people were killed, including the drivers of both trains, while a further 82 people suffered serious injuries.
 The crash occurred when a Land Rover towing a loaded trailer swerved off the M62 motorway just before a bridge over the East Coast Main Line.
 The vehicle then ran down an embankment and onto the southbound track.
-The driver of the Land Rover tried to reverse the car off the track but could not.
+The driver of the Land Rover tried to reverse the car off the track but failed.
 After he exited the vehicle and called the emergency services, his Land Rover was hit by a southbound GNER InterCity 225 en route from Newcastle to London King's Cross.
 The train was travelling at over 120 miles per hour (190 km per hour).

 The InterCity 225 was propelled by a Class 91 locomotive (No.91023) and led by a Driving Van Trailer (DVT).
 After striking the Land Rover, the leading bogie of the DVT derailed but the train stayed upright.
 Points to nearby sidings then deflected it into the path of an oncoming Freightliner freight train carrying coal from Immingham to Ferrybridge.
 The freight train hit the wreckage, resulting in severe to moderate damage to all nine of the InterCity 225's coaches.

 Just before the impact of the two trains, the speed of the InterCity 225 was estimated at 88 mph while the freight train was travelling at an estimated speed of 54 mph.
 The closing speed was said to be 142 mph making it the highest speed railway incident in the UK.